dfranx/shadered-docs/source/pluginapi.rst

 .. function:: PipelineItem_HasContext(const char* type, void* data) = 0;

-	Check if this plugin pipeline item should have additional items in it's context menu.
+	Check if this plugin pipeline item should have additional items in its context menu.

 	:param const_char* type: the type name of the pipeline item
 	:param void* data: the data allocated by this plugin and passed to the AddCustomPipelineItem() function